So you’re about to get into the nitty gritty details of planning your dream trip on the Great Divide Mountain Bike Route. Congratulations!

 My solo tent: Big Sky Soul 1P.
 I’ve written about this little sanctuary many times before; it goes with me everywhere.
 It worked great for the GDMBR: super quick to set up, good in the rain, and freestanding so it can be pitched on pavement, rock, or anywhere else.

 Our joint tent: Big Agnes Copper Spur HV UL3.
 One of the best pieces of advice I’ve heard from couples who take long adventures together: use a 3 person tent!
 When backpacking we don’t find it worth the weight, but on this bikepacking trip we absolutely did.
 The Copper Spur is functional, roomy, pretty lightweight, and mostly freestanding (except the vestibules).
 My husband carried the body and I carried the fly.
+See my review of the Copper Spur for more detail.

 On the GDMBR and for long bikepacking trips in general, I always recommend a freestanding tent.
 I’ve lost count of how many times I’ve needed to pitch my tent on a hard surface: in the parking lot, on someone’s patio, inside an abandoned building, the list goes on… Stakes are fine for short predictable trips in the backcountry, but sooner or later you’ll be stuck with unstake-able ground.